oracle/truffleruby/doc/user/optcarrot.md

 $ cd optcarrot
 ```

-You will need `SDL2` to be installed, then you can play Lan Master  with the
+You will need `SDL2` to be installed.
+Then you can play Lan Master with the
-following command.
+following command:

 ```bash
 $ path/to/graalvm/bin/ruby --jvm bin/optcarrot --sdl2 --audio=none examples/Lan_Master.nes